Fourth Industrial Revolution: Trends

-Smart factory
+Smart factories

-Smart Factory is the vision of a production environment in which production facilities and logistics systems are organised without human intervention.
+The Fourth Industrial Revolution fosters "smart factories", which are production environments where facilities and logistics systems are organised with minimal human intervention.

-The Smart Factory is no longer a vision.
-While different model factories represent the feasible, many enterprises already clarify with examples practically, how the Smart Factory functions.

-The technical foundations on which the Smart Factory – the intelligent factory – is based are cyber-physical systems that communicate with each other using the Internet of Things and Services.
+The technical foundations on which smart factories are based are cyber-physical systems that communicate with each other using IoT.
 An important part of this process is the exchange of data between the product and the production line.
-This enables a much more efficient connection of the Supply Chain and better organisation within any production environment.
+This enables more efficient supply chain connectivity and better organisation within a production environment.

-The Fourth Industrial Revolution fosters what has been called a "smart factory".
-Within modular structured smart factories, cyber-physical systems monitor physical processes, create a virtual copy of the physical world and make decentralised decisions.
+Within modular structured smart factories, cyber-physical systems monitor physical processes, create a virtual copy of the physical world, and make decentralised decisions.
 Over the internet of things, cyber-physical systems communicate and cooperate with each other and with humans in synchronic time both internally and across organizational services offered and used by participants of the value chain.

+Artificial intelligence

+Artificial intelligence (AI) has a wide range of applications across all sectors of the economy.
+It gained prominence following advancements in deep learning during the 2010s, and its impact intensified in the 2020s with the rise of generative AI, a period often referred to as the "AI boom".
+Models like GPT-4o can engage in verbal and textual discussions and analyze images.

+AI is a key driver of Industry 4.0, orchestrating technologies like robotics, automated vehicles, and real-time data analytics.
+By enabling machines to perform complex tasks, AI is redefining production processes and reducing changeover times.
+AI could also significantly accelerate, or even automate software development.

+Some experts believe that AI alone could be as transformative as an industrial revolution.
+Multiple companies such as OpenAI and Meta have expressed the goal of creating artificial general intelligence (AI that can do virtually any cognitive task a human can), making large investments in data centers and GPUs to train more capable AI models.

+Robotics

+Humanoid robots have traditionally lacked usefulness.
+They had difficulty picking simple objects due to imprecise control and coordination, and they wouldn't understand their environment and how physics works.
+They were often explicitly programmed to do narrow tasks, failing when encountering new situations.
+Modern humanoid robots, however, are typically based on machine learning, and in particular reinforcement learning.
+In 2024, humanoid robots are rapidly becoming more flexible, easier to train, and versatile.

 Predictive maintenance

-Industry 4.0 can also provide predictive maintenance, due to the use of technology and the IoT sensors.
-Predictive maintenance – which can identify maintenance issues in real time – allows machine owners to perform cost-effective maintenance and determine it ahead of time before the machinery fails or gets damaged.
+Industry 4.0 facilitates predictive maintenance, due to the use of advanced technologies, including IoT sensors.
+Predictive maintenance, which can identify potential maintenance issues in real time, allows machine owners to perform cost-effective maintenance before the machinery fails or gets damaged.
 For example, a company in Los Angeles could understand if a piece of equipment in Singapore is running at an abnormal speed or temperature.
 They could then decide whether or not it needs to be repaired.